canonical-web-and-design/tutorials.ubuntu.com/tutorials/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 ![](images/3.png)

-Now, we need a `.travis.yml` file for your project.
+We need a `.travis.yml` file for your project.
 Travis CI will run the steps specified in this file on every pull request and every time a change is pushed to the master branch.
 These steps are going to be a few bash commands and scripts.

 First, create a file named `.travis.yml` in your project folder, with the following content: